 Having the ability to analyze the effectiveness of your operation in real-time is invaluable in today’s constantly changing industry.
 Dispatchers are able to evaluate the routes drivers are currently following and determine if a different path would be more efficient, increasing profitability.
 Supervisors are also able to ensure their drivers are compliant of the routes that are set by seeing them in real-time.

-Analytics afford companies the ability to utilize their entire fleet much more effectively.
+Real-time analytics afford companies the ability to utilize their entire fleet much more effectively.
 In the same way drivers can be monitored in real-time on the road, available hours are also able to be evaluated -- which allows for scheduling on the correct number of drivers every time rather than trying to make an educated guess.
 Overall, real-time analytics enable organizations to be confident in their operations in that they are getting hard-data on efficiency and effectiveness that can be used to make quality, data-backed decisions -- not conclusions based on best judgements.

 In the transportation industry, reporting is an extremely important aspect to ensure jobs get completed and the operation is compliant in all areas.
 Having a system of records in a centralized location gives easy access to information when required.

 For example, paper run tickets are outdated and can lead to problems down the road.
 Messy handwriting and loss of tickets happen too often and put organizations at risk.
 Electronic ticketing allows drivers to send all load data back to a portal in real-time, aggregating all load information in one location to be stored and easily found in the future.

 Compliance documents can also be electronically stored in a consolidated location, giving drivers peace of mind that when they need to present documentation, they will always have access.
 These simple processes can make a big difference in an fleet’s bottom line by ensuring regulations are followed, liabilities are eliminated, and documents can be found at anytime very quickly.